jonasbjaerke/complex_network_analysis/README.md

 -- Files --

-main.py contains the expermients and data analysis used to write the report
+main.ipynb contains the expermients and data analysis used to write the report

 functions.py contains all functions used to run the experimental data analysis